BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 If you’re thinking about skipping Mitla because you’ve heard it’s small and hard to get to, don’t.
 It’s worth every blood, sweat, tear, and penny you need to visit.
 I loved it–one of my favorite places in Oaxaca.

-Mitla and Monte Alban’s purposes were also different.
-While Monte Alban was a political center, Mitla was the religious center of the Zapotecs.
+Mitla and Monte Alban had different purposes.
+While Monte Alban was a political center, Mitla was a religious center.

 There are three structures open to visitors.
 The first two are the best ones.